 Hair Loss Treatment

-Each individual is different, so if you are displaying the signs of female or male pattern baldness, or due to any other causes of hair loss, please do get in contact to book a free consultation at either our Glasgow, Cardiff or Kent hair clinics, for us to assess your needs and whether you require a hair transplant.
+Each individual is different, so if you are displaying the signs of female or male pattern baldness, or due to any other causes of hair loss, please do get in contact to book a free consultation at either our Kent, Manchester, Cardiff, Newcastle or Birmingham locations, for us to assess your needs and whether you require a hair transplant.

 No, FUE transplants are suitable as facial hair transplants too including beard, sideburns, moustache and eyebrow transplants in the case of facial hair loss in both men and women.
 We assess this on a case by case basis.

 The cost of a FUE transplant is dependent on the amount and nature of the work that is required and is calculated on an individual basis.
 Contact us for more information or to book a free consultation to discuss your needs.

 At KSL we do not ask for upfront deposits, and yes we do no deposit payment plans spread across 1-5 years to cover your hair loss treatment with us.